What is trauma?

 Small 't' Trauma

 Regardless of the type of trauma, each situation deserves compassion and empathy.
-If you are experiencing the symptoms of trauma, the professionals at Bhatia Psychology Group can help.
+If you are experiencing symptoms of trauma, the professionals at Bhatia Psychology Group can help.

-Symptoms of Trauma
+Symptoms of trauma

 Recurrent nightmares, intrusive thoughts, flashbacks